 Before attempting to use a live app to directly accept credit cards, go to the My Account page.
-To use a live app to directly accept credit cards, you may need to sign up for PayPal Payments Pro (a paid subscription).
+To use a live app to directly accept credit cards, you might need to sign up for PayPal Payments Pro, which is a paid subscription.

 Note: You must have a PayPal Business account to accept PayPal as a payment method.

 - Identity overview